ivanovuri/gnetco/README.md

-# GNetCo - Go Netconf basic library
+# GNetCo - Go NETCONF basic library

-This is netconf library with minimal high level functions.
-This time it doesn't perform any error handling.
+This is NETCONF library with minimal high level functions.
+This time it doesn't perform any error handling, but it will do.
 All you need to do is make new connection and send valid rpc XML request to the device.

+Lock function is used to lock configuration during performing Exec function, where unlock performed after exiting Lock function.
 TimeMe function is used to get rpc execution time.
+Just for understanding how long process take place.

 ### Quickstart
 ```golang